Alvarios/gcfs/README.md

 Now you may want to work with your own standards.
 Your system will grow up in a specific direction, and maybe you'd like to require some more metadata.
 You can do a check on your own in methods mode, but that's time and processor costly.
-Instead, GCFS provides you a prebuilt and efficient solution.
+Instead, GCFS provides you a prebuilt and efficient solution, that also works in Api mode.

 ##### Checking for required metadata